ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 The images do not include the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console or operator.
 This offering is meant for experienced Fabric users with existing deployments.
 If you are still exploring Hyperledger Fabric, you can get started with [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}](/docs/blockchain?topic=blockchain-ibm-hlfsupport-v2-deploy-iks#ibm-hlfsupport-v2-deploy-iks).
 {:important}

-- {{site.data.keyword.blockchainfull_notm}} provides support for Hyperledger Fabric only if you purchase {{site.data.keyword.blockchainfull_notm}} 1.0.0 and deploy the commercial distribution of Hyperledger Fabric images that comes with it.
+- {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric provides support for Hyperledger Fabric only if you purchase {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 and deploy the commercial distribution of Hyperledger Fabric images that comes with it.
 You cannot purchase support for the Hyperledger Fabric Docker images that are provided by the Hyperledger community.
-- {{site.data.keyword.blockchainfull_notm}} does not support images that have been altered.
+- {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric does not support images that have been altered.
 - You cannot use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to deploy or operate these images.
 But, if you download the image for the gRPC web proxy and connect the proxy to node that you deploy, you can import the node into an existing {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
 After you import a node into the console, you can operate that node alongside nodes that were deployed by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 ## License and pricing